thinktandem/thinktandem.io/src/content/articles/how-write-best-blog-post-seo.md

 Setup
 -----

 Before you start writing, you need to identify a topic that matches your SEO goals.
 "What is a SEO goal?" you may ask.
-To put this very simply for this effort, we want content that ranks well for a phrase, term, or set of keywords.
-We also want a subject we know we can write at length as well.
-This will not be a quick short blog post, so take some time and think about this.
+To put this very simply, we want content that ranks well for a phrase, term, or set of keywords.
+We also want a subject we know we can write about at length as well.
+This will not be a quick or short blog post, so take some time and think about this.

 **Picking Keywords**

 You have two paths to pick keywords for your blog post.
-The first way is that sometimes the keywords just come up naturally while already knowing the topic you will be writing on.
+Sometimes your knowledge of a topic will lead you to keywords naturally while thinking about your post.
 Later you'll investigate these keywords in-depth to evaluate their usefulness to your goals.
 The keywords can always be adjusted during the research phase as well.

-The other way is to find keywords for a topic that may need some TLC.
+The other way is to find keywords for a topic that may need some further investigation.
 I would recommend using the [ahrefs Rank Tracker](https://ahrefs.com/rank-tracker).
 For every site we monitor, we start a campaign within the rank tracker to check how the site's keywords are doing on search engines and against their competitors.
 If you find that some of your keywords are lacking in either metric, then plan a topic around those keywords.

 Although either way may take some time, the effort pays dividends in the end by focusing every element of your article on the keywords you want to compete for in Google search rankings.